yizhilll/MERT/README.md

 This is the official implementation of the paper "MERT: Acoustic Music Understanding Model with Large-Scale Self-supervised Training".

+**Evaluation, Benchmarking and Baselines**:
+* The codes for downstream task evaluation on MERT and baseline models can be referred to [MARBLE](https://marble-bm.shef.ac.uk) benchmark.
+* MERT is also evaluated with the [MARBLE protocol]([https://marble-bm.shef.ac.uk](https://marble-bm.shef.ac.uk/submit)) and reported on the [music understanding leaderboard](https://marble-bm.shef.ac.uk/leaderboard).

 ## Training

 The MERT training is implemented with [fairseq](https://github.com/facebookresearch/fairseq).